lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 ## Introduction

-I've been exploring and using VIPER now for about 2 years.
+I've been exploring and using the VIPER architecture now for about 2 years.
 I think it is a really sensible solution for organizing and reducing the size of a massive View Controller.

 Reducing the size of a UIViewController is a notable goal, but how should it be done?